 The goal of data-driven manufacturing is to use manufacturing data to drive confident decisions resulting in optimized production processes, reduced costs, and increased productivity while improving product quality and meeting customer demands.

-At its core Data-Driven Manufacturing is about making decisions on manufacturing based on facts, not guesses and opinions You get that capability of making decisions based on facts by combining 3 things:
+Put simply, at its core Data-Driven Manufacturing is about making decisions on manufacturing based on facts, not guesses and opinions.
+You get that capability of making decisions based on facts by combining 3 things: